 As we head into summer and the peak time to get that roof replaced, watch for upward movement in the mortgage market so you can lock in a low rate before any jump in rates.

 However, it is also wise to keep in mind that lower rates mean higher rejection rates.
 Why?
-Because, there is a smaller margin for profit versus loss.
+Because there is a smaller margin for-profit versus loss.
 So, your Fair Isaac Corporation (FICO) score is very important right now.
 Although it is a good time to borrow, for those with FICO scores of 620 and below, it is a good time to strengthen sagging credit scores.
-FICO rates an individual’s credit worthiness on a scale between 300 and 850; 650 and above is very good.
+FICO rates an individual’s creditworthiness on a scale between 300 and 850; 650 and above is very good.
 When your score is below 620, you will probably need to improve your score before getting a mortgage loan with a bank.

 Fixing Your Credit Score

 You will need a FICO score of 650 or above to get a loan to buy a house.
-One of the fastest ways to fix your credit is to request a copy of each of the big three credit reports, TransUnion, Equifax and Experian.
+One of the fastest ways to fix your credit is to request a copy of each of the big three credit reports, TransUnion, Equifax, and Experian.
 An easy and free method of doing that is to sign up at Annual Credit Report.
 Order a copy of your reports and start eliminating incorrect or old data.
-You will probably want to gather credit information you have in your files because they will ask difficult questions about you credit to verify your identity.
+You will probably want to gather credit information you have in your files because they will ask difficult questions about your credit to verify your identity.
 This is for your own protection.